de-husk/owLint/README.md

 sbt test

 ###Adding additional linter options
-To add your linter function and the function and full text description to the lintTestMappings Map.
+To add your linter function add the function and full text description to the lintTestMappings Map.

 The linter function you add must be in the following format: